lmorg/murex/docs/commands/global.md

 environmental variables!) so will cascade down through all scoped code-blocks including those running in other threads.

+It's also worth remembering that any variable defined using `set` in the shell's FID (ie in the interactive shell) is literally the same as using `global`

+Exported variables (defined via `export`) are system environmental variables.
+Inside _murex_ environmental variables behave much like `global` variables however their real purpose is passing data to external processes.
+For example `env` is an external process on Linux (eg `/usr/bin/env` on ArchLinux):

+    » export foo=bar
+    » env -> grep foo
+    foo=bar

 #### Function Names

 As a security feature function names cannot include variables.
 This is done to